briananders/sublime-text-dublicate/README.md

 ## Use

 To use these commands, press ⌘+p and enter Sublime Duplicate Text.
-I like to set ⌘+⇧+d to Sublime Duplicate Text so it just works as I am used to.
+You will also have a keybinding set for ⌘+⇧+d to duplicate text.

 ![Sublime Duplicate Text](images/example.gif)